10 Ways to Protect Yourself from Getting a Parasite While Traveling

 3. Thoroughly disinfect produce

-Use a store-bought microdyne like Bacdyn to clean your produce after bringing it back from the market.
+Use a store-bought solution to clean fruits and vegetables after bringing them back from the market.
+This powder or these wipes from Eat Cleaner work well and they're super convenient for traveling.
 You can also make your own solution with diluted vinegar or colloidal silver.

 4. Eat on dry dish-wear

 5. Stick to cooked food and fruit with thick, peelable skins